opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/UserInterface.md

 The parameters can be changed in steps of a fixed size (from "Start Value" to "Stop value" in "Number of points" steps), or by specifying a list of values in the ASCII file given in the "Value List File Name" box.
 The value list file has the format
 ```
-NrPoints
+NrOfPoints
 Value1
 Value2
 Value3

 ```
-(There must be [NrPoints] values in the list, one per line.
+(There must be _NrPoints_ values in the list, one per line.
 Each line must be terminated by enter.)